Simple Steps to Sparkling, Clear Water

 - Test and adjust the pH and chlorine levels

-- Run your filtration system 8 - 12 hours a day during summer (12 hours is better).
+- Run your filtration system 8-12 hours a day during summer (12-hours is recommended).

 - Test the Total Alkalinity level.